 Thursday, Day 5 Fort Augustus to Dochgarroch

 This morning we enjoy a picturesque cruise across world-famous Loch Ness, with perhaps a chance of spotting “Nessie”, before mooring at the hamlet of Dochgarroch.
-We enjoy lunch on board and afterwards journey to the Championship Links course Castle Stuart (20 min drive) overlooking the Moray Firth.
+We enjoy lunch on board and afterwards journey to the Championship Links course Cabot Highlands, previously known as Castle Stuart (20 min drive), overlooking the Moray Firth.
 Dinner on board.

 (18 holes, 6,705 yards, Par 72: buggies and pull carts available)